 Areas of Expertise: Counter-terrorism; Violent Extremism; Foreign Terrorist Fighters; Irregular Warfare; Middle East & North Africa; Southeast Asia

-Dr. Kim Cragin is the Distinguished Research Fellow for Special Operations and Counterterrorism at the National Defense University’s Center for Strategic Research (CSR).
+Dr. Kim Cragin is the Director of the National Defense University’s Center for Strategic Research (CSR), and a Distinguished Research Fellow for Special Operations and Counterterrorism.
 Dr. Cragin periodically teaches irregular warfare courses at NDU’s College of International Security Affairs (CISA) and advises students on their master’s theses.
 Nevertheless, Kim’s primary responsibility is to execute research projects for senior leaders in the Joint Staff, Combatant Commands, and/or Office of Secretary of Defense.
 To that end, Dr. Cragin led a 42-person team for a grand strategy project on behalf of General Milley (Chairman Joint Chiefs of Staff) in fiscal year 2021.

 Prior to joining NDU, Dr. Cragin was a Senior Political Scientist at the RAND Corporation for fifteen years.
 She also taught counterterrorism and homeland security courses at the Naval Postgraduate School, Georgetown University, and the University of Maryland.
 While at RAND, Kim oversaw multiple research projects every year, including studies related to unconventional warfare, proxy warfare, counterterrorism, building partnership capacity, counter messaging, terrorist radicalization and recruitment, al-Qaeda and Islamic State foreign fighters, the Sovereign Citizen Movement, and technology transfers between non-state actors, amongst others.
 These studies resulted in published, peer-reviewed, monographs (see selected examples below).
 Dr. Cragin also was detailed as senior staff to the Congressionally-mandated 9/11 FBI Review Commission, deployed to Baghdad and served as an advisor to the Multi-National Force – Iraq, and participated as research staff in the Congressionally-mandated Gilmore Commission.